rootasjey/pokestats/README.md

 ```

-Know that requesting fresh data uses more data, is slower and uses more computational work.
+Keep in minde that requesting fresh data uses more data, is slower and uses more computational work.

 ## API Consumption